Orange-OpenSource/a11y-guidelines/src/en/articles/form/part2/index.md

 <ul>
    <li>Programmatically, you must use the <code>required</code> or <code>aria-required="true"</code> attribute in the <code>input</code> tag of our fields, using these attributes will allow assistive technologies (AT) to indicate that the field is required.</li>
    <li>Users who do not use assistive technologies must also be informed that the field is mandatory.
 Add a visual identification that is not based solely on color (for example, by explicitly mentioning 'mandatory').
-If this identification is not made via explicit text, for example, an asterisk (*), the meaning must be explained, such as, for example, 'All mandatory fields are marked with an *', which will be placed beginning of the form.</li>
+If this identification is not made via explicit text, for example, an asterisk (*), the meaning must be explained, such as, for example, 'All mandatory fields are marked with an *', which will be placed at the beginning of the form.</li>
 </ul>

 #### Example